Best Backpack Rain Covers That Stay Put in Wind and Rain

 Heavier and bulkier than silnylon options

-The Verdict: If you regularly hike in demanding conditions, bushwhack through rough brush, and need a cover that can take a beating without tearing, the Gregory Raincover has the specs to handle it.
+If you regularly hike in demanding conditions, bushwhack through rough brush, and need a cover that can take a beating without tearing, the Gregory Raincover has the specs to handle it.

 4. Joy Walker Waterproof Backpack Rain Cover